flatironinstitute/sciware/24_Types/main.md

 $$

 * `Unit` is the singleton type with only one possible value (`None` in python, `Nothing` in Julia)
-* `Void` is the empty type with no possible values (never, impossible, a value that can never exist, the return value of a function that never returns)
+* `Void` is the empty type with no possible values (impossible, a value that can never exist, the return value of a function that never returns)
    * `void` in C?
 * All types with the same cardinality are isomorphic (can trivially substitute one for another by replacing values)